Blazemeter/taurus/site/dat/docs/CommandLine.md

   - `-n, --no-system-configs` - skip `/etc/bzt.d` and `~/.bzt-rc` (see below)
   - `-v, --verbose` - prints all logging messages to console (sometimes _a lot_)
   - `-l LOG, --log=LOG` - change log file location, by default is `bzt.log` in current directory
-  - `-o OPTION, --option=OPTION` override some of config settings from command line, may be used multiple times
+  - `-o OPTION, --option=OPTION` override some config settings from command line, may be used multiple times

 ## Configuration Files Processing
 Taurus tool consumes configuration files as input format (start learning its syntax [here](ConfigSyntax.md)), it automatically detects YAML and JSON formats.
 Internally, all configuration files are merged into single configuration object (see merged.config artifact), and each following config overrides/appends previous.
 There are some special config locations that allows having per-machine and per-user configs, that will be loaded for every tool run.
 In general, configs load sequence is: